What is a money tree plant?

 The story goes that in the 1980s, a Taiwanese truck driver tried to make a bonsai out of several trees and braid the stems.
 The result was the money tree plant, which can be found for sale in almost every Asian market.
 The trees are handled a lot as they grow, so the stems can be braided into a central trunk of three, five, or more trunks.
 The top of the plant can usually grow out so the lucky leaves can bloom.

-See also What is a lone star tick?
+See also What is the savannah biome?

 If cared for well, these plants can grow to over 2 meters tall.
 Even if they are cared for nonchalantly, they will usually thrive.
 Low light is preferable and the plant should dry out between waterings.
 If the leaves begin to wrinkle or curl, the plant is submerging or is submerged.
 It can also be grown outdoors in USDA zones 9-11.